How to Care for Dogs – Expert Tips for a Healthy, Happy Dog

 What to Expect at the Vet

 For persistent diarrhea, vets may perform diagnostic tests such as stool analysis to check for parasites or blood tests to identify organ problems.
 Furthermore, they may use imaging like X-rays to detect blockages.
-Professional care ensures an accurate diagnosis—though costs can climb quickly without insurance coverage.
+Professional care ensures an accurate diagnosis.

 How Pet Insurance Eases Unexpected Vet Bills